taylormitchell/ankify_roam/README.md

 ### 3. Open Anki

 Open Anki.
-Make sure you're on the profile you'd like to add the cards to and that you've installed the anki_connect plugin.
+Make sure you're on the profile you'd like to add the cards to and that you've installed the [AnkiConnect](https://github.com/FooSoft/anki-connect) add-on.

 ### 4. Create Roam specific card types